ELECTRICIAN REGISTERED APPRENTICESHIP

 What is an Electrician?
 An electrician specializes in the wiring of buildings, transmission lines, stationary machines and related equipment.
 Electricians work in both new construction and to repair existing electrical infrastructure.

 In an apprenticeship program like electrician, you’ll gain experience through on-the-job training and coursework provided by apprenticeship partners.
 You’ll learn to install electrical wiring, fixtures and electrical apparatus, as well as install and repair instrumentation and process controls, solar and photovoltaic systems, and wind turbines.
 You can train as a residential or industrial electrician.
+Electrician apprenticeship programs typically last three to five years.

 Requirements: If you are interested in the Electrician apprenticeship, you must be 18 years or older with a high school diploma or GED.
 Algebra proficiency is required and must be documented by credits in high school or college algebra.
 Applicants must also show two forms of state-issued ID.

-Where can you start your Electrician apprenticeship?
+where can you start your ELECTRICIAN registered apprenticeship?

 Emily Griffith Technical College has partnered with a number of different unions and trade organizations to offer apprenticeship programs.